exakat/exakat/docs/Recipes.rst

 * :ref:`Use Class Operator <use-class-operator>`
 * :ref:`Use Constant As Arguments <use-constant-as-arguments>`
 * :ref:`Use Instanceof <use-instanceof>`
-* :ref:`Use Lower Case For Parent, Static And Self <use-lower-case-for-parent,-static-and-self>`
 * :ref:`Use Object Api <use-object-api>`
 * :ref:`Use Pathinfo <use-pathinfo>`
 * :ref:`Use Positive Condition <use-positive-condition>`